climaxmba/binary-search-trees/README.md

 **Project: Binary Search Trees** from The Odin Project's [curriculum](https://www.theodinproject.com/lessons/javascript-binary-search-trees) using JavaScript classes.

-__Note__: Modules are implemented in CommonJS syntax for compatability.

 ## 📱 View demo

-To see a demo, clone this repository and run the command below in your terminal, make sure you have __NodeJS__ and __NPM__ installed.
+To see a demo, clone this repository and run the commands below in your terminal, make sure you have __NodeJS__ and __NPM__ installed.

 ```bash
 npm install

 npm run exec
 ```
+__Note__: Modules are implemented in CommonJS syntax for compatability.

 ## 🖇 Data structure
 ```javascript